SAP-archive/cloud-bulletinboard-ads/Security/Exercise_22_DeployApplicationRouter.md

     - applogs-bulletinboard
     - uaa-bulletinboard
 ```
 **Furthermore you need to specify the `host` of your `bulletinboard-ads` application as well**.
-For example: `host: bulletinboard-ads-d012345`.
+For example: `host: bulletinboard-ads-<<your user id>>`.
 Reason: As the `manifest.yml` contains now multiple applications you are not longer able to specify the host using the command line flag `-n`.
 The references to `<<region>>` needs to be replaced with eu10 or us10 depending on the trial environment where you have registered.
 For more details, please refer the [documentation](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html)

 > **Note**: Even though the `approuter` is not "stateless" (as it maps the `SessionID` to the `JWT token`) the amount of `approuter` instances depends on the load on the business application.
 This is possible as Session stickiness is implemented by Cloud Foundry with the `VCAPID` header.
 Using the same header value in the following requests causes the Cloud Foundry router to route those requests to the same (`approuter`) application instance.
 BUT: applications MUST NOT rely on being called by the same `approuter` instance during a session.
 The `approuter` instance could change if the old instance dies and a new instance is created during the recovery procedure.